dpkreativ/dpkreativ/README.md

 ### Hi 👋
-My name is Divine Philip.
+My name is Divine Orji.
 I am a Software Engineer based in Nigeria.<br>

 🔭 I’m currently working at TruParse with a team of developers to build products.